aras-p/ToyPathTracer/readme.md

   * C# (.NET Core): PC 53, Mac 13.1
   * C# (Mono with optimized settings): Mac 12.7
   * C# (Mono defaults): Mac 5.5
 * GPU.
-Super simplistic direct ports:
+Simple direct ports to compute shader:
-  * D3D11 compute shader.
-GeForce GTX 1080 Ti: 778
+  * D3D11.
+GeForce GTX 1080 Ti: 1854
-  * Metal compute shader.
-Intel Iris Pro: 53.0
+  * Metal.
+Intel Iris Pro: 99

 A lot of stuff in the implementation is *totally* suboptimal or using the tech in a "wrong" way.
 I know it's just a simple toy, ok :)